 The Burden of Caregiving

 Taking care of pets can often become a significant emotional and physical burden, which is explored in depth by caregiving research.
 Studies highlight that caregivers can experience high levels of stress, particularly when they feel unsupported or unacknowledged by family members.
-Dr. Laura Carstensen of Stanford University emphasizes that caregiving roles can lead to 'caregiver burden,' which is characterized by feelings of frustration, fatigue, and isolation.
 This emotional toll can create a cycle where caregivers feel compelled to assert their contributions, as seen in this case of the sister.

 Understanding caregiver dynamics can help families navigate these challenging conversations about responsibility and support, ideally fostering more collaborative caregiving practices.